kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ## Documentation Structure

-On the Kyma website, we’ll have five main tabs containing multiple documents each, plus a glossary.
+On the Kyma website, we have five main tabs containing multiple documents each, plus a glossary.

 ### Overview